mspnp/aks-baseline-regulated/docs/additional-considerations.md

 ### Customized Azure Policies for Azure resources

 The reference implementation includes a few examples of Azure Policy that can act to help guard your environment against undesired configuration.
 One such example included in this reference implementation is the preventing of Network Interfaces or VM Scale Sales that have Public IPs from joining your cluster's Virtual Network.
 It's strongly recommended that you add prevents (deny-based policy) for resource configuration that would violate your regulatory requirements.
-If a built-in policy is not available, buy custom policies like the ones illustrated in this reference implementation.
+If a built-in policy is not available, create custom policies like the ones illustrated in this reference implementation.

 ### Allow list for resource types